IQTLabs/dnaviz/README.md

-# DNAviz
+# `dnaviz`

-> DNA Sequence visualization for humans
+> DNA visualization functions for Node, the browser, and beyond

 [![CI/CD](https://github.com/IQTLabs/dnaviz/workflows/CI/CD/badge.svg)](https://github.com/IQTLabs/dnaviz/actions)

 A DNA visualization package for Node, the browser, and beyond.
-Using one of seven different methods, DNAviz allows you to convert any DNA or RNA sequence into meaningful two-dimensional visualizations.
+Using one of seven different methods, `dnaviz` allows you to convert any DNA or RNA sequence into meaningful two-dimensional visualizations.

 ## Installation